 I receive your payment and music and get started right away.
 If I find any issues with the audio, I will be in touch!

 We want you to be satisfied with the final product.
 If you are not satisfied, we will work with you until your final product is what you expected.

 Do you have to worry about the privacy of your music & personal information?

-Your music is 100% secure with us.
-We use security best practices with encrypted storage.
-We are musicians and understand how important it is to keep your music safe.
+Your music is 100% secure.
+I use security best practices with encrypted storage.
+I am a musician and understand how important it is to keep your music safe.